-- 1. Proposals provide a suitable mix of dwelling type and size to meet the needs of current and future households; - 2.
-The design positively responds to and enhances the prevailing character of surrounding residential property; - Proposals ensure that the scale, massing and appearance is of a high standard of design and layout and are visually attractive; - 4.
-Proposals respect the setting of the Lower Beeding Parish Church; - 5.
-The design positively responds to and enhances the prevailing character of surrounding development and has special regard to the Grade II Listed Holy Trinity Church; - 6.
-Proposals respect the wider views of the Grade II Listed Holy Trinity Church (where appropriate); - 7.
+- 1. Proposals provide a suitable mix of dwelling type and size to meet the needs of current and future households. - 2.
+The design positively responds to and enhances the prevailing character of surrounding residential property. - 3.
+Proposals ensure that the scale, massing and appearance is of a high standard of design and layout and are visually attractive. - 4.
+All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with the Horsham Strategic - Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040). - 5.
+Proposals respect the setting of the Lower Beeding Parish Church. - 6.
+The design positively responds to and enhances the prevailing character of surrounding development and has special regard to the Grade II Listed Holy Trinity Church. - 7.
+Proposals respect the wider views of the Grade II Listed Holy Trinity Church (where appropriate). - 8.
 Proposals allow for the retention of existing mature hedgerows unless there is a demonstrated need to remove a section.
-Replacement screening will be required if deemed necessary; - 8.
-Proposals provide connections to existing adjacent public footpaths; - 9.
-Sufficient and safe access is provided off the B2110; and - 10.
+Replacement screening will be required if deemed necessary.

+- 9. Proposals provide connections to existing adjacent public footpaths. - 10.
+Sufficient and safe access is provided off the B2110. - 11.
 Proposals provide suitable parking arrangements to the satisfaction of the Highway Authority.